ChristofferG/homeassistant-dmipollen/README.md

 ## Configuration

-`dmipollen` can only be configured via configuration.yaml
+`dmipollen` can for now only be configured via configuration.yaml.
+Working on a Config flow.

 ```yaml
 # Example configuration.yaml entry